AnonimProgrammer/Basic-Payment-System/README.md

-# 🧾 Basic Payment System - Microservices Architecture
+# 🧾 Simple Payment System

 A minimal microservices-based payment system built with **Spring Boot**, **RabbitMQ**, **Docker**, and **PostgreSQL**.
 The system demonstrates **event-driven communication** between decoupled services using RabbitMQ as a message broker.